Posted Mar 15, 2020 at 22:45. Revised Apr 25, 2021 at 12:43.

-For more information, please see our coronavirus FAQ page and the archive of previous messages on this topic.
+Please see our coronavirus FAQ page and the archive of previous messages on this topic for more information.
 To submit a question, please send an email to Health.Info@oberlin.edu.

 The full extent of this pandemic will not be known for some time.
 We do know that it will likely get worse before it gets better.
 We are all working through this challenge at our own pace and in our own way.
 I want you to know that we are here to help as we all work to make the best decisions we can to support our entire community.

 March 10, 2020

 Our mission of educating students for lives of meaning is deeply important to all of us, but we cannot ensure this mission without a safe and healthy campus environment.
 The rapidly evolving circumstances of COVID-19 have moved us to change our usual practices to fulfill our mission.
 Expect that you will be hearing from us frequently as this situation changes by the day.
 While this email will not provide all of the answers to your questions, it provides the framework for our collective thinking on how to proceed.